kaisherxy/TSLib_exp/README.md

-This example is solely for personal learning purposes.
-It is referenced from the Time-Series-Library.
-For more details, please visit https://github.com/thuml/Time-Series-Library/tree/main.
+This example is solely for personal learning purposes and incorporates code from Time-Series-Library (https://github.com/thuml/Time-Series-Library) under the MIT License.
+All rights reserved by the original authors.